philgetzen/bear-mcp/README.md

 Once configured, you can use Bear tools in Claude Desktop:

-### Creating a Note
+### Creating and Getting Notes
 ```
-Use the bear create_note tool to create a new note titled "Meeting Notes" with the text "Discussion points for today's meeting" and tag it with "work,meetings"
+Create a new Bear note titled "Project Ideas" with content about machine learning applications

+Get the content of my Bear note titled "Meeting Notes" so you can summarize it
 ```

-### Searching Notes
+### Searching and Analyzing
 ```
-Use the bear search_notes tool to find all notes containing "project roadmap"
+Search my Bear notes for "project roadmap" and show me what you find

+Get all my Bear tags and identify which ones might be redundant
 ```

-### Managing Tags
+### Working with Content
 ```
-Use the bear rename_tag tool to rename the tag "todo" to "tasks"
+Add "## Action Items\n- Follow up with team" to my Bear note titled "Weekly Review"
 ```

 ## Development